TigerBSD/TigerBSD/README.md

 ```

 Always snapshot the whole system at this point --
-both the first time and any other time.
+both the first time and all other times.

 ```sh
 /opt/sbin/snap.sh